coil-language/coil-lang/README.md

 Protej is a Protege of JavaScript, it doesn't try to fundamentally change the language but instead embrace what it's really good at while polishing a few rough edges.

-JavaScript's prototype system is radically underused resulting in no agreed upon idioms for polymorphic design.
+JavaScript's prototype system is radically underused resulting in no agreed upon idioms for polymorphic design outside the limitations of class semantics.

 Protej addresses this with a very simple system called Protocols, it combines JavaScript Symbols, prototypes & dynamic `this` semantics to bring a system that can do the following: